Tiškevičiai Palace, Palanga

-The Tiškevičiai Palace, Tiskevičius Palace (Tiškevičių rūmai; pałac Tyszkiewiczów) is a Neo-Renaissance style building in Palanga, Lithuania, built for the Tyszkiewicz family.
+The Tiškevičiai Palace (Tiškevičių rūmai; pałac Tyszkiewiczów) is a Neo-Renaissance style building in Palanga, Lithuania, built for the Tyszkiewicz family.
 The construction was started in 1893 and finished in 1897.
 The palace is surrounded by a park with ponds, fountains, and collections of rare plants.
 Since 1963 the palace has housed the Palanga Amber Museum and is surrounded by the Palanga Botanical Garden.